jedisct1/libsodium/README.markdown

 ## Installation

-Sodium is a shared library with a machine-independant set of headers, so that it can easily be used by 3rd party projects.
+Sodium is a shared library with a machine-independent set of headers, so that it can easily be used by 3rd party projects.

 The library is built using autotools, making it easy to package.